-Prior to joining the DNR, Robert worked as Assistant to the Director for Programs at the South Carolina Sea Grant Consortium, where he was responsible for managing Sea Grant-sponsored research efforts at the Consortium’s eight member institutions.
-In 1993 Robert was a Dean John A. Knauss Sea Grant Marine Policy Fellow, where he worked for the NOAA Coastal Ocean Program.
+Prior to joining the SCDNR, Robert worked as Assistant to the Director for Programs at the South Carolina Sea Grant Consortium, where he was responsible for managing Sea Grant-sponsored research efforts at the Consortium’s eight member institutions.
+Robert was a Dean John A. Knauss Sea Grant Marine Policy Fellow, where he worked for the NOAA Coastal Ocean Program.
 Prior to this experience, Robert worked on coastal environmental permitting and regulation issues as a Coastal Resources Specialist with the South Carolina Wildlife & Marine Resources Department.

 Robert holds a Master of Marine Policy from the University of Delaware and a BS in mathematical economics from Wake Forest University.
 In addition, Robert was a Bradley Fellow in Marine Policy at the Duke University Marine Lab.
 Robert and his wife Elizabeth have two sons, both of whom are students at Clemson University.